TraiOi/Wargame_WriteUp/Zixem/Zixem_SQLi/README.md

 Now we know the passwords contains **only numbers**.
 Let's make some [code](https://github.com/TraiOi/Wargame_WriteUp/blob/master/Zixem/Zixem_SQLi/bruteforce.py) to bruteforce the login page.

-Then we can get the password and see the result.
+Then we get the password, login and see the result.

 #### SQLi-Blind challenges